Auri-Fex/Halcova/halcova/stories/05_the_woven_story_v3.md

-<div class="halcova-header">Hálcova: The Woven</div>
+# The Woven (v3)

 ## Part One

-The threads tasted like lightning and smelled like rain that hadn't fallen yet.
+The threads hummed at frequencies just below hearing, and Szàlnavìn felt them in her teeth.

-Szàlnavìn kept her hands steady on the interface, letting the morning's predictions unspool through her consciousness—not as words or numbers, but as colors and textures and the particular weight of things that hadn't happened yet pressing against things that had.
+She kept her hands steady on the interface, letting the morning's predictions unspool through her consciousness—not as words or numbers, but as colors and textures and the particular weight of things that hadn't happened yet pressing against things that had.
 Eight years of Loom work, and she still couldn't describe what probability felt like.
 Only what it wasn't: it wasn't seeing, wasn't hearing, wasn't any sense the human body was built for.

 It was knowing.
-Knowing in her fingers, in her teeth, in the space behind her eyes where dreams lived.
+Knowing in her fingers, in the base of her skull, in the space behind her eyes where dreams lived.

 *Seventy-three percent chance of good harvest in the eastern provinces.* Gold threading through green, sun-warmth and soil-patience, the slow mathematics of growing things.
 She logged it.